UOR-Foundation/uorcontent/rendered/obsidian/Resources/canonical-representation.md

 # Canonical Representation

+## Description

-An explanation of how UOR provides a unique, basis-independent, canonical representation for any object.
+An explanation of how UOR provides a unique, basis-independent, [[uor-c-004|canonical representation]] for any object.

-A fundamental principle of UOR is that every object has a unique, canonical representation that is independent of basis, numeral system, or observer frame.
+A fundamental principle of UOR is that every object has a unique, [[uor-c-004|canonical representation]] that is independent of basis, numeral system, or observer frame.

 Unlike conventional number representations (binary, decimal, etc.), the prime-coordinate representation is intrinsic to the object itself: